 The global fraud detection and prevention market is expected to reach $90 billion by 2030.

 Sustainable fraud identification practices are a must not only for any fintech company, banking app, or insurance platform but also for any business that collects and uses sensitive data.
 Deep learning has the potential to make fraudulent activities more predictable and thus preventable.
-You can also check our success story in fraud detection.
+You can also check our success story in fraud detection for mobile application.